crose-project/mysqlFixDefault/README.md

 `mysqlFixDefault.sh DB_NAME`

-## Manually verify and apply updates manually
+## Generate update statements, verify and apply manually

 Script mysqlFixDefault.php parses a MySQL DB-scheme dump and show updates for all columns which do not have a default value defined.